ZIMBABWE LIBRARY ASSOCIATION

 The powers of the Association are as follows:

-a.
-To establish and dissolve the National Executive Council (NEC), create and dissolve Branches and Interest Groups and determine the composition of NEC from time to time;
+a) To establish NEC at AGM and dissolve the National Executive Council (NEC) at the AGM , create and dissolve Branches and Interest Groups and determine the composition of NEC from time to time;

-d.
-To affiliate to or take up membership of any national or international LIS or related organizations, with the proviso that neither The Association nor any of its Branches, Interest Groups or committees shall affiliate to any cultural, religious, social or political organization;
+d) To affiliate to or take up membership of any national or international Library and Information Science (LIS) or related organizations, with the proviso that neither The Association nor any of its Branches, Interest Groups or committees shall affiliate to any cultural, religious, social or political organization;

 Article 5: Governance